a-kramer/RPN-derivative/README.md

 ## Small Tests

+No formal testing framework is used here, but `make test` will run a series of tests from a [shell script](tests/test.sh).

 It is possible to manually test simple cases numerically, without external software.
 We use [dc](https://linux.die.net/man/1/dc) to do this, as it is probably installed on every unix like/related system.
-The `dc` program wants reverse polish notation as input, so it is perfectly suited to check output from `bin/derivative` before it has been converted to R or C code (see the next Section).
+The `dc` program wants reverse polish notation as input, so it is ~perfectly~ well suited to check output from `bin/derivative` before it has been converted to R or C code (see the next Section).

 There are two shell scripts in the `tests` folder that help with the